 “Complaint” (gongysmou) refers to an “utterance made in a low tone of voice… behind-the-scenes talk” (BDAG).

 Some people show hospitality, but complain about it.
-They invite you over to their house, but complain about the dirty dishes, stains on the rug, and trash left over.
-If you’re going to show hospitality, then do it out of love for others—not based on duty or obligation.
+They invite you over to their house, but complain about dirty dishes, stains on the rug, and trash left over.
+If you’re going to show hospitality, then do it out of love for others—not based on duty or obligation!

 (4:11) “Whoever speaks, is to do so as one who is speaking the utterances of God; whoever serves is to do so as one who is serving by the strength which God supplies; so that in all things God may be glorified through Jesus Christ, to whom belongs the glory and dominion forever and ever.
 Amen.”
 It’s possible that Peter is referring to speaking the words of the Bible to each other.
-But surely we need to share more than simply Scripture when teaching, counseling, or building others up.
+But surely we need to share more than purely Scripture when teaching, counseling, or building others up.
+He is implying that God will give us words to share in building others up.
 We often say that “God was speaking through me.”
 Do we mean it?
 This passage states very clearly that the Holy Spirit will take over and speak through us when we are engaged in serving others (cf. 1 Thess.
 2:13; 2 Cor.
 5:20).

 When we choose to live a life of sacrificial love, we often wonder who will love us.
-Here God promises to supply the power as we step out in faith.
+Here we find the answers: God!
+God himself promises to supply the power as we step out in faith.

 (4:12) “Beloved, do not be surprised at the fiery ordeal among you, which comes upon you for your testing, as though some strange thing were happening to you.”
-The Greek term for “fiery ordeal” is pyrōsis (“pyro” or “pyrotechnics”).
-This could be literal fire (e.g. Nero’s great fire of AD 64), or it could be metaphorical.
-Since most of the persecution in 1 Peter refers to slander and malice, it sounds like the persecution was mostly verbal at this point.
+The Greek term for “fiery ordeal” (pyrōsis) is where we get our modern terms “pyro” or “pyrotechnics.”
+This could be literal fire (e.g. Nero’s great fire of AD 64).
+If Peter was indeed writing from Rome (1 Pet.
+5:13), then he would know all about the persecution from Emperor Nero.
+However, if this letter was written before AD 64, then Peter could be using the term “fiery ordeal” to metaphorically refer to slander and malice.

 (4:13) “But to the degree that you share the sufferings of Christ, keep on rejoicing, so that also at the revelation of His glory you may rejoice with exultation.”
 It’s not that God has abandoned us to suffer, but we are actually sharing in his suffering.